Intelligence Inertia: Physical Isomorphism and Applications: A Micro-Physical Model of Computational Resistance

 \subsubsection{Rule Density as the Sequestration of Logical Action}

 In our experimental apparatus, the ratio $\rho = l_R/l$ represents the fraction of the \textbf{Total Logical Action ($l$)} that is sequestered by internal rule-maintenance within a characteristic cycle.
-This ratio defines the system's \textbf{Velocity ($v$)} through the \textbf{R-S Space}:
+To map this static ratio to system dynamics without violating dimensional consistency, we adopt a natural unit system (analogous to $c=1$) where the geometric system limits correspond to absolute informational limits.
+Within this framework, we define the system's \textbf{Dimensionless Advance Rate ($v$)} through the \textbf{R-S Phase Space}:

 It is crucial to distinguish the physical intensity of \textbf{Intelligence} from that of raw \textbf{Computation}.
 While classical limits of computation define the theoretical maximum of information throughput for a given substrate \cite{lloyd2000ultimate}, $v$ characterizes the portion of that throughput that is ``trapped'' or consumed by the agent's internal rule-constraints to maintain logical consistency.